-During the 2008-2009 school year I had the pleasure of working with a great team of engineering classmates and friends to build a bicycle to compete in the Human Powered Vehicle Competition.
+During the 2008-2009 school year I had the pleasure of working with a great team of engineering classmates and friends to build a bicycle to compete in the Human Powered Vehicle Challenge.
 I led the team together with Adrianne Beach.
 Below is a picture of the team with the bike sans roll bar and saddle bags.

 The members are, from left to right: Adrianne Beach, Kevin Manalo, Jessica Gunderson, Sam Simon, Peter Medina, Mike Sullivan, Dr. Frank Shih (hiding), Matt Lollini, Charlie Bourain, Me- Brian De Vitis, Adam Bornemann, Brian Kunimoto, Moussa Niang, Nick Spada, and Mark Toma.
 Ryan Shepard was on the team but was unable to make the trip so he is not in the picture.

 To give you some background about the competition here is a link to the ASME website, HPVC.
 There are three main events; sprint, endurance, and utility.
 The sprint and endurance races are pretty self explanatory.
 The Utility competition is a bit different.
 Teams must pick up or drop off groceries on every lap to demonstrate the utility of the vehicle.
 Our team chose to concentrate on participating in the utility event, hence the saddle bags for the groceries in later pictures.
 Rules for the competition state that roll bars are necessary on all vehicles.
 If your team does not have a roll bar you will get docked major points.